TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
   * Add `window.uib` as a synonym of `window.uibuilder`.
+  * Add a `jsonImport` option to the _ui `load` method.
+The `jsonImport` property being an object where the keys are variable names to load to and the values are the URL's to load the JSON from.

   * Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.
   * Add treeview formatting to syntaxHighlight. [ref](https://iamkate.com/code/tree-views/).